NVIDIA/cudnn-frontend/docs/operations/Pointwise.md

 where the pointwise mode dictates the API among the choices above.
 Please refer to documentation of `cudnn_frontend::PointwiseMode_t` for details.

-Pointwise attributes is a lighweight structure with setters:
+Pointwise attributes is a lightweight structure with setters:
 ```
 Pointwise_attributes&
 set_mode(PointwiseMode_t)